chriswilding/hotels/README.md

 There are lots of deployment options.
 Currently the application is only rendered client side which means all assets can be compiled statically and served from a standard webserver, nginx for example, would make a good choice.

+### Monitoring

+* Use an APM monitoring tool like New Relic
+* Adding log agregation tooling like LogStash and Kibana

 ### Performance